Ridley Claims Materialists, Atheists, & Secular Humanists Don’t Preach

 To disparage poisoning a mind is to lay claim to a universal evil, which is nonsensical if materialism holds.
 Of course, one can be furious under materialism, but it means nothing.
 Anger is merely another word for a certain configuration of chemicals in somebody’s nervous system.
 But anger or fury, and what comes of it in the form of action, it’s neither good nor bad if materialism is true.
 Kill or let live: it’s all the same under materialism.

-Ridley is right that non-belief among monotheists, even among Muslims, is waxing.
+Ridley is right that non-belief among monotheists, even among Muslims, is waning.
 He notes this in an approving tone.
 (Be careful what you wish for, etc.) He says the rise of atheism is “all the more remarkable when you think that, with a few notable exceptions, atheists or humanists don’t preach, let alone pour money into evangelism.”

 Atheists or humanists don’t preach?